braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration.md

 If you already have a Firebase Messaging Service registered, do not complete this step.
 Instead, proceed to [Using Your Own Firebase Messaging Service](#using-your-own-firebase-messaging-service) and complete the steps listed there.
 {% endalert %}

+{% alert update %}
-> Before Braze SDK 3.1.1, `AppboyFcmReceiver` was used to handle FCM push.
+Before Braze SDK 3.1.1, `AppboyFcmReceiver` was used to handle FCM push.
 The `AppboyFcmReceiver` class should be removed from your manifest and replaced with the above integration.
+{% endalert %}

 **Implementation Example**